shivanshdave/2020-432/projects/project2/README.md

 4. The **research question** (and any critical background) for your Project 2.
       - Details on research questions and examples of old effective questions are available later on this page.
       - The instructions on the form say "Your research question should focus the study, determine the methodology, and guide all stages of your data acquisition and analyses, as well as your presentation and reporting.
 Don't be unrealistic and claim you'll boil the ocean.
 A single clearly phrased question (and a question ends with a question mark) that links clearly to your data set is what you're looking for.
 The question must be one that lends itself well to the use of a regression model (you are welcome to adapt any regression modeling strategy connected to the 432 course) to develop an answer.
 Don't just list broad categories of things you want to explore.
 Make a commitment to a specific question you will try to address with the data.
 Then, after specifying the question, feel free to provide whatever background you feel is necessary for Dr. Love and the TAs to understand what you are asking and why the data you propose to use are suitable.
 Do not use jargon in your response and do not assume we know anything about your topic of interest that hasn't been discussed already in 431-432."
+      - After stating the question, provide as much background as is necessary for an intelligent person not familiar with the field of interest that encompasses your research question.
+      - For example, if your question is about genomics, do not assume the reader has a substantial education in genomics.
+If your question is about sports, do not assume the reader is a sports fan.
+Avoid field-specific jargon.
+      - Assume that your reader has as clear an understanding as you do of all of the material we’ve discussed in our 431 and 432 classes.
       - The Form restricts the length of this response to 4000 characters, but we expect that most of you will need about half of that.

 The Form also has a place for other comments or questions for Dr. Love about your Project 2.